nfujikad/bikesharing/README.md

   4. The number of bike trips for each type of gender for each day of the week.
   5. The number of bike trips for each type of user and gender for each day of the week.
   6. Top starting and ending stations for all users on maps.
-  7. Average trip duration by ages.
+  7. Bikes most frequently used.

 **In Summary section, I will also provide two further analysis recommendations.**
 1. Top 20 stations’ ID and names.